mumanchu/TMC22xxDriver/README.md

-﻿# TMC22xxDriver Library, from $${\color{green}mumanchu}$$
+# TMC22xxDriver Library, from $${\color{green}mumanchu}$$

 There are already _many_ TMC2209 libraries out there.
 So just to confuse you, here is another one.

 This library is for configuring and monitoring the TRINAMIC TMC22xx range of intelligent Stepper Motor Controller chips via the single-wire UART interface.
 This includes the TMC2202/2208/2209 and TMC2224/2225/2226.
 It runs on all STM32, SAMD, AVR, ESP32 and ESP8266 microcontrollers, but 32-bit MCUs are recommended.

-It can be used with stand-alone [TMC22xx modules](#tmc22xx-modules), or with old (or new) 3D printer main boards which can be re-programmed via an ICSP, SWD or JTAG connector.
+It can be used with stand-alone [TMC22xx modules](#tmc22xx-modules), or with old (or new) 3D printer main boards which can be re-programmed via an ICSP (In-Circuit Serial Programing), SWD (Serial Wire Debug) or JTAG (Joint Test Action Group) connector.

 The library does not do the STEP/DIR control.
 That is done by a separate STEP/DIR library called `MiniStepper`, to be released soon. (`MiniStepper` works together with this library or as a stand-alone library for controlling all standard motor controller chips via the STEP/DIR/EN pins.
-It is a non-blocking library which also provides S-Curve acceleration/deceleration.)
+It is a non-blocking timer-driven library which provides S-Curve acceleration/deceleration.)

 ![TMC2209 Module](https://github.com/mumanchu/mumanchu/blob/main/assets/tmc22xxdriver/tmc2209-module.jpg)  ![Bigtreetech Board](https://github.com/mumanchu/mumanchu/blob/main/assets/tmc22xxdriver/bigtreetech-skr-mini-e3.jpg)